 Install Tableau Server with External File Store

-You can install Tableau Server with File Store using a network attached storage to store Tableau Server data.
+You can install Tableau Server with File Store using a network share to store Tableau Server data.
 This solution replaces the need for running the File Store process locally.
 To learn more about this solution and its benefits, see Tableau Server External File Store.

 Use the following steps to install your Tableau Server with External File Store during install: